dtinit/dtinit.github.io/_posts/2024-03-12-access-content-spoofing-threats.md

 To the extent that the interoperability of these use cases can be solved, the use of E2E encryption of content at-rest can make transfers somewhat more risky also.
 The server that originally stored the encrypted data can make few assurances if it does not hold keys to unencrypt the data; thus in these scenarios we can’t necessarily rely on the source server doing content filtering/moderation.
 The destination does not necessarily operate under the same model.
 A service model at the source wherein [harmful content detection is done at the client](https://nsfwjs.com/) (because of the E2EE design) would present extra challenges when that content is sent to a new destination with a different model to deal with harmful content.

+E2EE use cases present a good opportunity to remind ourselves that system models and user expectations can differ significantly between seemingly similar systems.
+When a personal messaging app that uses E2EE with client storage interoperates with a different personal messaging app that uses E2EE with server-side storage, or a non-E2EE messaging app, data portability can be difficult and even when achieved technically may be done in a way that users did not expect.
+Practitioners in the area already find that users can be surprised by the results of a data transfer even within the same system (e.g. merging 2 accounts)!

 To summarize, the existing challenges of E2EE content moderation are not significantly increased when data transfer is introduced.
 In specific concrete cases, we do need to be mindful of the safety assumptions on both sides when E2EE content is transferred.
 Techniques that may allow some [identification of harmful encrypted content](https://james.grimmelmann.net/files/articles/content-moderation-e2ee.pdf), such as homomorphic encryption, ought to work just as well in data transfer situations.

 ## Spoofing